 How to Use Your Whole Body Vibration Machine Safely

-Using a whole body vibration machine is a safe way to exercise but there are a few precautions you should take before you begin.
+Using a body vibration platform is a safe way to exercise but there are a few precautions you should take before you begin.
 Make sure you are not spending too much time on your vibration apparatus, especially in the beginning.
 Start with just five minutes at a time and use the slower vibration settings.
 Work your way up to longer sessions with higher frequencies.
 If you start to feel dizzy, nauseous or faint, then get off the machine immediately.
-You should also avoid using a vibration machine if you are pregnant or think you may be.
+You should also avoid doing vibration exercises if you are pregnant or think you may be.

 Here is a summary of the key points to be aware of when using Whole Body Vibration: